exis-io/exis-io.github.io/pages/appliance_api/Bouncer.md

 Remove special agent privilege from an agent.

 #### Parameters:
- -- domain (string) â domain under which agent can access any endpoint -- agent (string) â domain of special agent
+ - domain (string) -- domain under which agent can access any endpoint
+ - agent (string) -- domain of special agent

 **Return type:** boolean